Red Riding

 Red Riding is a British crime drama limited series written by Tony Grisoni and based on the book series of the same name by David Peace.
-The series comprises the novels Nineteen Seventy-Four (1999), Nineteen Seventy-Seven (2000), Nineteen Eighty (2001) and Nineteen Eighty-Three (2002), and the first, third, and fourth of these novels became three feature-length television episodes, Red Riding 1974, Red Riding 1980, and Red Riding 1983.
+The series comprises the novels Nineteen Seventy-Four (1999), Nineteen Seventy-Seven (2000), Nineteen Eighty (2001) and Nineteen Eighty-Three (2002), and the first, third, and fourth of these novels became three feature-length television episodes, Red Riding 1974, Red Riding 1980 and Red Riding 1983.
 They aired in the United Kingdom on Channel 4 beginning on 5 March 2009.
 The three episodes were released theatrically in the United States between 5 and 11 February 2010, by IFC Films.

-The context of the series uses fictionalized accounts of the investigation into the Yorkshire Ripper, a serial killer that stalked the Yorkshire area of England in the 1970s and 1980s.
+The second and third episode of the series uses fictionalized accounts of the investigation into the Yorkshire Ripper, a serial killer who stalked the Yorkshire area of England in the 1970s and 1980s.
 The name of the series is a reference to the murders and to their location, the historic county of Yorkshire being traditionally divided into three areas known as ridings.

 Overview

-The events take place between 1974 and 1983 and have as their background the Yorkshire Ripper killings.
+The events take place between 1974 and 1983 and are set against the background of the Yorkshire Ripper killings.
 Set in Leeds, Bradford, Halifax, and the rest of West Yorkshire, both books and films follow several recurring fictional characters through a bleak and violent world of police corruption and organised crime.
 The novels and television versions blend elements of fact, fiction, and conspiracy theory into a confection dubbed "Yorkshire Noir" by some critics.
 They offer a chronologically fractured narrative and do not present neat resolutions.